 Professional watch photographer Bert Buijsrogge shares his tips and tricks with you, which might immediately improve your watch pictures.
 He wrote a similar – but more generic – article for a photography magazine, but assumed it would be useful for those who like to take pictures of their watches as well.

 A Bit Of Background On Myself

 My interest in watch photography started after I ran into some watch forums, many years ago.
 My main goal was to learn about mechanical watches, but as a side-effect, I started to learn about photography as well.
-That was 2008.
-Since then, I have learned a lot, photographed a lot, saw my work on magazine covers, did official brand campaigns and do a lot of photography for Fratello Watches.
-I thought it would be time for a few tips on watch photography.
+That was 10 years ago.
+Since then, I have learned a lot, photographed a lot, saw my work on magazine covers, did official watch brand campaigns and do a lot of photography for Fratello.
+Time for a few tips on watch photography.